Programming in Neut

 }

-Defining Functions in a Body of a Function
+Defining Functions in the Body of a Function

 let f =